 For the last two options, the student is advised to seek approval in advance to ensure that a proposed course or paper topic will qualify, but work that is already completed can also be considered.
 A minimum grade of B applies to any course used to satisfy the requirement.

 For option 3, remember that a qualifying paper reflects a semester's worth of work, and (as noted below) is normally expected to be 25-30 pages in length.
-The language requirement cannot be satisfied by a short paper completed in a few weeks at the end of the semester, as is typical for the final paper in introductory courses such as Ling 531 or 551.
+The language requirement cannot be satisfied by a short paper completed in a few weeks at the end of the semester, as is typical for the final paper in introductory courses such as Ling 5320 or 5520 (531 or 551).
 In addition, a paper that merely cites forms from the secondary literature is unlikely to show meaningful engagement; it should instead involve new data from the descriptive literature or work with a native speaker to explore a question more deeply than previous researchers.

 The purpose of this requirement is to ensure that students have reached the point of doing independent research, as well as to encourage them on the road to publishing their work.
 The result should be comparable to a paper at a conference such as NELS or a squib in Linguistic Inquiry.
 A length of 25 to 30 double-spaced pages is considered reasonable, but the specific nature of the research will affect the appropriate length.
 Students writing papers for courses are advised to consider in each case if the paper is one that could be revised into a qualifying paper.
 This strategy is considerably less burdensome than writing an entirely new paper.

-When the paper is ready, the student submits the final version and arranges a private meeting with the committee to answer questions on the content of the paper, scheduled before the end of the semester in which the qualifying paper is due.
 The acceptance of the paper is given at the end of this meeting or, if necessary, the 30-day period required for successful revision begins from that date.
-The faculty committee sends an email to the graduate chair, copied to the program coordinator (Amy), to indicate their approval of the paper, or the need for a revised submission.
+The faculty committee sends an email to the graduate chair, copied to the program coordinator (Amy Forsyth), to indicate their approval of the paper, or the need for a revised submission.

 Occasionally there may be delays outside the student's control, such as a specific problem in gathering experimental data integral to the paper, or a medical emergency.
 Under such circumstances, a request for a brief extension may be submitted to the graduate chair in writing, with the approval of both committee members.